kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   `spec.scheduling`.
 Jobs created by `CronJob` are scheduling roots even though they have a controller `ownerReference`.
 - **`managePodGroupOnly`**: the Job carries the `scheduling.k8s.io/group-template-name` annotation.
-  The controller discovers the external `Workload`, uses the named `PodGroupTemplate`, and creates (and owns) the runtime `PodGroup` only.
+  The controller discovers the external `Workload`, uses the named `PodGroupTemplate`, and creates the runtime `PodGroup` only.
 - **`manageNone`**: the controller creates nothing and only stamps pods with whatever `schedulingGroup` the pod template already carries.
 This mode is selected when any of the following holds: